ahmedES247/CSS_snippets/README.md

 # CSS_snippets

-CSS snippets / shortcuts for css we don't have to write repeative code again and again just write shortcut and code will written automatically
+CSS snippets / shortcuts for CSS we don't have to write repeative code again and again just write shortcut and code will written automatically